Detecting Text Formality: A Study of Text Classification Approaches: Related Work

 Text categorization is well-established NLP task with dozens of applications ranging from topic categorization to fake news detection, with the first works dating back to the late 80-s ~\cite{hayes1988news,lewis1991evaluating}.

 \newcite{sebastiani2002machine} provides a comprehensive survey on the ``classic'' methods on text categorization.
-Much more specialized text categorization methods have been developed so far, notably neural models such as CharCNN~\cite{DBLP:conf/nips/ZhangZL15} or more recently modes based on large pre-trained transformer networks, such as BERT~\cite{sun2019fine}.
+Much more specialized text categorization methods have been developed so far, notably neural models such as CharCNN~\cite{DBLP:conf/nips/ZhangZL15} or more advanced solutions based on large pre-trained transformer networks, such as BERT~\cite{sun2019fine}.
+In \cite{DBLP:conf/iri/LiWBHGMS22}, Formality-LSTM and Formality-BERT were proposed to detect formality in answers, blogs, emails, and news.

+To overcome the privilege of only monolingual models development, several multilingual pre-trained language models were introduced.
+In our experiments, we adjusted for sequence classification task mT5 \cite{xue2021mt5} (covers 101 languages) and mBART \cite{tang2020multilingual} (covers 50 languages) models.